cameronmathis/COMP4300/Project1/Submittables/cameron_mathis_project1/README.md

 #### "stackCode.txt" and "accumCode.txt" Files ####

-If you take a look in these, they will have two main sections; ".text" and ".data".
+If you take a look in these, they will have two main sections; ".data" and ".text".

+>".data"

+This is where the beginning information is provided for the computation.

 >".text"

 This is where the binary for the code is.

->".data"

-This is where the beginning information is provided for the computation.

-#### Thoughts and Issues ####
+#### Thoughts ####
 ************************************

+###### Op Code Size ######

+> With the requirment of supporting 140 operations, I was forced to have an 8 bit operation code. <br/>
+> This was a little frustrating because all the examples in class had a 6 bit operation code.

 ###### Memory Address Length ######

-> Dealing with the memory address length and then having an instruction length was a particularly hard/confusing subject.
-I ended up going with the instruction being 32 bits with an operation code having 8 bits on the left hand side.
-This meant that our memory address is only 24 bits.
+> I ended up going with the instruction being 32 bits because that is what we covered in class. <br/>

-###### Instruction Encoding ######

-> With the requirment of supporting 140 operations, we were forced to have an 8 bit op code. <br/>
+> Since I was forced to have an 8 bit operation code, I was only left 24 bits for the memory address.
-> 2^7 = 128 (Not Enough)<br/>
-> 2^8 = 265 <br/>
-> At first we were concerned this was going to be the largest hurdle to overcome.
-It ended up being taken care of with a few well placed bit shifts.
-In total only about 15 lines of code took care of all the operations we needed to decode out encoding.